 Don't self-medicate with alcohol.
 It's worth restating that alcohol impairs the quality of sleep.

 Do some soothing exercises.
-Try relaxation techniques and ask your health provider or physical therapist about helpful exercises that you can do to help your back before going to bed.
+Try relaxation techniques and ask your health provider or physical therapist about helpful exercises that you can do to help your back early in the day.